What Size Rainwater Tanks Do You Need – 2

 How Do You Plan To Use The Water?

 The most common uses for rainwater are for toilet flushing, garden watering and car washing.

-Washing a car using a pressure washer would probably only take about 30L so the monthly total per car for washing once a week would be 135L.
+Washing a car using a pressure washer would probably only take about 30L so the monthly total per car for washing once a week should be less than 150L.

 Rainwater is Sole Water Supply

-The average usage in Melbourne with drought restrictions over the past few years has been about double that.
-There must have been lots of people taking 30 minute showers!
+The average usage in Melbourne with drought restrictions over the past few years has been about double that. . . so there must have been lots of people taking 30 minute showers!

 Perhaps the best thing to do is monitor your water meter where you live now.

 If your only supply is rainwater its worth checking with your Council if they have a minimum requirement.

 Its also quite common for councils to require a bush fire reserve storage capacity for rural properties which can range from 10,000 litres to 20,000 litres depending on your State and location.